bohendo/valuemachine/README.md

 5. Copy the filer template to create a new filer module `cp src/filers/template.ts src/filers/f1040s3.ts`, change the exported function's name, and export this new filer function from `src/filers/index.ts`

-5. Run `make test` to generate a test tax return, how does your new form look?
-Check it out at: `./build/test/tax-return.pdf`
+5. Run `make test` to generate a test tax return, how does this tax return look?

 6. (optional) if you want to rename the `f1_1` mapping to be called `fullName` for example, then change this field in `src/mappings/f1040nf.pdf` and then re-run `node ops/update-mappings.js -y`